nebula-labs-xyz/protocol-docs/contracts/lender/LendefiYieldToken.sol/contract.LendefiYieldToken.md

 ### _authorizeUpgrade

-*Authorizes an upgrade to a new implementation*
+Authorizes an upgrade to a new implementation

-**Notes:**
-- access: Restricted to UPGRADER_ROLE

-- state-changes:
-- Increments the contract version
-- Upgrades implementation contract (via UUPSUpgradeable)

-- events: Emits Upgrade event with upgrader and new implementation addresses
+*Implements the upgrade verification and authorization logic*

 ```solidity